mmbell/samurai/README.markdown

 The analysis is performed in a manner similar to the spectral transform method Machenhauer (1979), transforming to and from the spline coefficients and physical space at each step of the cost function minimization.

-A more technical description of SAMURAI is given in the documentation, and in
+A more technical description of SAMURAI is given in the documentation and in Bell et al. (2012).

-Bell, M. M., M. T. Montgomery, and K. A. Emanuel, 2012: Air-sea enthalpy and momentum exchange at major hurricane wind speeds observed during CBLAST. *J. Atmos.
-Sci.*, *accepted with minor revisions*.

-Please reference this publication if you use SAMURAI in your research.
-A description of the 3D version including analytic tests is currently in preparation.
+Please reference Bell et al. (2012) if you use SAMURAI in your research.
+A description of the 3D version including analytic tests is currently in preparation, and will serve as a useful citation for v1.x shortly.

 ## Compilation